alk05/routing-comparison-nwm-nextgen-troute/README.md

 Save the final restart file in the “restart” folder and reference it in the .yaml, making sure that the line isn't commented out (`wrf_hydro_channel_restart_file : restart/troute_restart.nc`)

-After that line add the following four lines:
+After that line, add the following:

 ```
 wrf_hydro_channel_ID_crosswalk_file_field_name : link